Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 The CryptO'pinion?

 There are two conclusions to draw here.
 If you're using an upgraded ST or have something fancy like a Mega STe, TT, etc/etc then you're gonna love this beautiful game.
-However, there is some slowdown (on the stock ST) and it will get sluggish if the screen is overcrowded.
-Can you handle that?
-I hope so!
+However, there is slowdown (on the original Atari ST), and it will get sluggish when the screen is heavily overcrowded.
+Thankfully, I've just heard that Peter has updated Gauntlet to support the Blitter, which is great news for the Atari STe (that includes the Mega ST)

 Thursday, November 05, 2015